Mushroomizer/SolarmanApiDotNet/README.md

         "appSecret": "", // Provided by these guys service@solarmanpv.com
         "appId": "", // Provided by these guys service@solarmanpv.com
-        "email": example@example.com", // The email you use to login here https://home.solarmanpv.com/ "password": "" // Your password (SHA256 hashed, you can do it here https://sha256.online/) },
+        "email": example@example.com", // The email you use to login here https://home.solarmanpv.com/ "password": "" // Your password (SHA256 hashed, you can do it here https://sha256.online/) Passwords longer than 16 characters and containing special characters may not work!
+    },
     "CronOptions": [
     {